mosip/esignet/docs/docker-compose/README.md

 2. Download the postman script from [here](https://github.com/mosip/esignet/blob/master/docs/postman-collections/esignet-OIDC-flow-with-mock.postman_collection.json) and its environment from [here](https://github.com/mosip/esignet/blob/master/docs/postman-collections/esignet-OIDC-flow-with-mock.postman_environment.json)

-3. Import the download collection and environment into postman.
+3. Import the downloaded collection and environment into postman.

 4. To Create a Mock identity, run the below request from the postman collection "Mock-Identity-System" folder
    * Create Mock Identity